-Managing weight-related infertility and pregnancy complications
+Managing weight-related infertility & pregnancy complications

 Key Evidence

-Guidelines for weight gain in pregnancy aim to balance risks of maternal obesity with the need for optimal fetal nutrition.
+Guidelines for weight gain in pregnancy aim to balance risks of maternal obesity with the need for optimal fetal nutrition

 Obesity and the risk of infertility

-Women with obesity are more likely to suffer infertility than women of normal weight.1 Obesity is also associated with a prolonged time to pregnancy.2 The mechanisms by which obesity alters female fertility are multi-factorial and include irregular or absence of ovulation, poor quality oocytes, endometrial complications and hormonal changes.345
+Obesity increases the risk of infertility for women12 and men3456 Obesity is also associated with a prolonged time to pregnancy.7 The mechanisms by which obesity alters female fertility are multi-factorial and include irregular or absence of ovulation, poor quality oocytes, reduced endometrial receptivity and hormonal changes.8910

 Pre-pregnancy weight loss options